clemcer/loggifly/README.md

       - fatal
 ```

-For all the possible configuration options take a look at the containers section in the [Detailed Configuration Options](#-detailed-configuration-options) as they work exactly the exact same.
+For all the possible configuration options take a look at the [Containers section](#-containers) of the config walkthrough since the config of `swarm_services` works just with `containers`.

 </details>